unless-io/unless_gatsby/uploads/articles/simple_journal.md

 Want to reinforce a habit?
 Like painting, for example?
 Save it as an activity on the platform, and start logging.
 Then review your progress over time in charts and calendars.

 Simple Journal was designed and developed in full by Unless, using Ruby on Rails.

+<a href="https://simplejournal.online/" target="_blank">www.simplejournal.online</a>